 Excel “COUNTIFS” function counts the supplied range of values based on more than one criteria.
-In our earlier article, we have discussed how to use “COUNTIF” function.
+In our earlier article, we have discussed how to use the “COUNTIF” function.
 “COUNTIF” function counts based on single criteria.

 For example, look at the below data for the sample.